nikitavoloboev/data/docs/machine-learning/libraries/jax.md

 [Robert Lange](https://github.com/RobertTLange) has nice JAX repos.

+Learning to use [BlackJAX](https://github.com/blackjax-devs/blackjax) to do Bayesian inference on models.

 ## Notes

 - [JAX is more like NumPy with Autograd, Jit, and TPU/GPU support](https://twitter.com/rasbt/status/1538903583365681152)